Why and How Pediatric Practices Should Launch a Recall Initiative Today

 -

 *Telemedicine-Friendly Visits: These encounters may work well as a telemedicine encounter or phone/portal message encounter.
 They may not require an in-person visit, and yet they are particularly valuable during a time of high stress and anxiety.
-If your practice provides integrated mental health services, you can work with your clinicians around a patient recall focus in that area.
+If your practice provides integrated mental health services, you can work with your clinicians to develop a patient recall focus in that area.

 How to Code and Bill For These Visits